Hearts & Science Jane Stanley’s Vision Turns Into Gold

 Press Release – Hearts and Science NZ

-Hearts & Science New Zealand is pleased to announce that CEO, Jane Stanley, has picked up first place at this years Woman Leading Change Awards in the Vision Leader category for building an agency during a global pandemic, COVID-19. <img …
+Hearts & Science New Zealand is pleased to announce that CEO, Jane Stanley, has picked up first place at this years Women Leading Change Awards in the Vision Leader category for building an agency during a global pandemic, COVID-19.
+Whilst …

 Whilst many leaders would be daunted by the task of building an agency from scratch during the challenging time and not to mention in an already established market, Jane has done just that and with huge success, recent industry reporting (RECMA 2020) shows that Hearts & Science NZ has launched itself into the top ten most significant media agencies in market.